 In Germany alone, more than 8 million people suffer from osteoporosis, a disease that has been placed on the list of the 10 most common diseases worldwide by the World Health Organization (WHO).

 In general, the term osteoporosis refers to a bone disease affecting the entire skeleton.
 This disease, also known as bone loss, is associated with a decrease in bone mass that goes beyond the normal age-related measure and a deterioration in the bone structure.

 In 95 percent of all cases, the causes of osteoporosis are unknown.
 This form of bone loss is called primary osteoporosis.

 Often women are affected immediately after menopause as well as men and women from the age of 70.
-Therefore one speaks of postmenopausal osteoporosis or of aging osteoporosis.
+Therefore, one speaks of postmenopausal osteoporosis or of ageing osteoporosis.

 Symptoms: How does osteoporosis make itself noticeable?